Historic Quilting Design Ideas!

 For the first time in my life, I found an art exhibit so enthralling that I returned TWICE to see it.
 In fact, I have plans to go back a third time.
-Ooh, the “Quilts and Color” exhibit at Boston’s Museum of Fine Arts makes me happy!
-Its rainbow blasts are a perfect match for baby, too, as wee ones adore patterns.
+Ooh, the “Quilts and Color” exhibit at Boston’s Museum of Fine Arts made me happy!
+Its rainbow blasts were a perfect match for baby, too, as wee ones adore patterns.

 What I find particularly moving about these quilts is not just their beauty, however: it’s the history of the women who made them.
 Many of these works were sewn in the 1800s: a time when women in America couldn’t vote, let alone have the freedoms I so enjoy, from gallivanting alone around the world, to marrying who I choose, to having a well-paid career, to speaking my mind, publicly… frequently.

 Further, some of the quilts, including the one featured in every advertisement for this exhibit, were created by African-American women.
-Having just finished Sue Monk Kidd’s book, The Invention of Wings, one concept is fresh in my mind: When women are shackled either mentally or physically, the spirit of expression can still pour out through “everyday” artwork.
+Having just finished Sue Monk Kidd’s book, The Invention of Wings (affiliate link), one concept is fresh in my mind: When women are shackled either mentally or physically, the spirit of expression can still pour out through “everyday” artwork.

 Given this, I found observing the other exhibit-goers particularly poignant.
 Everywhere, gazing at the walls, were women of all ages.
 Some elderly women held their middle-aged daughters by the hand.
 Others, like me, strode around with their 30-something friends and fresh new babies.